lazerwalker/tinsel/README.md

 Tinsel is a game engine and hosted web service that enables the creation of telephony-based interactive audio experiences.
 If you want to make something that uses a touch tone dial pad for input and either text-to-speech or recorded audio for output, Tinsel might be the tool for you!

+Although it wasn't built using Tinsel, [Here And There Along The Echo](http://kentuckyroutezero.com/here-and-there-along-the-echo/) is a great example of the sort of experience you could use Tinsel to build.
+A few other sample projects also exist:

+* Call [(858) 215-1980](tel:+18582151980) for a Flappy Bird clone ([source](https://github.com/lazerwalker/tinsel/blob/json/flappy.json))

 Why the name Tinsel?
 It's vaguely like [Twine](http://twinery.org), but it involves (phone) trees.
 I know, you're groaning.

-It's heavily inspired by the lovely [Cheap Bots Done Quick](http://cheapbotsdonequick.com).
+Tinsel is also heavily inspired by the lovely [Cheap Bots Done Quick](http://cheapbotsdonequick.com).

 ## What actually is it?